 “So,” Darcy said around a mouthful of poptart, “any idea why the Men in Black want to ship you off to Norway?”

 Jane was in the process of poking her own poptart to death with the pointed end of a Bic pen, which was a horrible thing to do to a perfectly edible cinnamon poptart, and Darcy might have rescued it for herself once it became evident that Jane was going to continue to abuse the poor, beleaguered toaster pastry, but she didn’t think cheap ink would much improve the flavor.
 “I don’t know.
-They seemed perfectly alright with me continuing my research after Thor left, but—.”
+They seemed perfectly all right with me continuing my research after Thor left, but—.”

 “Maybe they’re planning to have you killed.”